 Depending on your pet’s personality, spend her final days with only close family or invite friends and other loved ones over to say goodbye.
 Watch your pet closely and allow plenty of time to rest to ensure she does not become tired or stressed.

 Fill up on forbidden foods

 If your veterinarian gives you the OK, share previously off-limits foods with your furry friend.
 If she is struggling to find her appetite, you may be allowed to tempt her with baby food, deli meats, and other tasty foods as long as they won’t upset her stomach.
 As a last meal, many pets enjoy desserts, French fries, hamburgers, or other delights they normally can only drool over.

 Consider at-home euthanasia

-Veterinary practices can be chaotic and noisy and it can be difficult for veterinary teams, no matter how hard they try, to create a peaceful, quiet place for euthanasia.
-Consider asking for the first or last appointment of the day, or whether they offer at-home euthanasia services.
+Veterinary practices can be chaotic and noisy, making it difficult for veterinary teams to create a peaceful, quiet place for euthanasia.
+Request the first or last appointment of the day, or ask whether they offer at-home euthanasia services.
 Many pet owners prefer a planned euthanasia in the comfort and familiarity of home for their pet.
 If your veterinarian doesn’t offer at-home euthanasia services, find a mobile veterinarian or one who provides in-home care, such as Lap of Love.

 You may plan to take the day off work, take the kids out of school, and spoil your pet rotten with a special day just for her, ending with a peaceful passing from the comfort of her own bed.
-Whatever you and your family decide for your beloved companion, she will know she was loved and will remain a part of your life.
+Whatever you and your family decide, your beloved companion will know she was loved and will remain a part of your life.